• About

 September 29, 2015 by Andrew Girdwood Leave a Comment

-Set in a city which has had a few generations of super heroes and powered by the Apocalypse rules, Magpie Games offer up a RPG where you’re a young super finding your way in life.
-The game has had a strong start in Kickstarter, already near $7,000 and only asking $4,000.
-You can check out […]
+Set in a city which has had a few generations of superheroes and powered by the Apocalypse rules, Magpie Games offer up an RPG where you’re a young super finding your way in life.
+The game has had a strong start on Kickstarter, already near $7,000 and only asking $4,000.
+You can check out more […]

-Filed Under: Tabletop & RPGs Tagged With: kickstarters, magpie games, superheroes
+Filed Under: Tabletop & RPGs Tagged With: kickstarters, magpie games, masks, superheroes

 Winter is Coming poster